James Philip: Senate District

-The 40th district to which Philip was elected was in northeastern DuPage County which would be the center of Philips' various constituencies during his Senate career.
+The 40th district to which Philip was elected was in northeastern DuPage County which would be the center of Philip's various constituencies during his Senate career.
 In the 1981 reapportionment, the 40th district was renumbered the 23rd district and included all of Addison Township and portions of York, Milton, Winfield, Bloomingdale, and Schaumburg townships.
 This map, drawn by Democrats, forced Philip to move from Elmhurst to Wood Dale.
 After Republicans won map-making power in 1991, the 23rd district included all of Addison Township, O'Hare International Airport, and portions of York Township in DuPage County and Schaumburg and Leyden townships in Cook County.
 In the 2001 decennial apportionment, the 23rd district lost its portions that were in Cook County and included all or parts of the localities of Bloomingdale, Roselle, Glendale Heights, Carol Stream, Glen Ellyn, Itasca, Addison, Wheaton, Winfield, Bensenville, Wood Dale, Elmhurst, Villa Park, and Lombard.

 Political positions

 Chicago school reform

-Philip's oft-repeated pronunciations that giving more money to the Chicago public school systems would be like "pouring money down a rat-hole" helped provide the impetus for what Philip has said is one of his most important accomplishments—instituting a series of reforms that removed power from school boards rife with corruption.
-The major beneficiary of these reforms was Chicago mayor Richard M. Daley, who with Chief Executive Officer of Schools Paul Vallas removed previous money-wasting reformers from their posts and closed a $1.4 billion deficit over four years without the need to request more state funding.
+Philip's oft-repeated pronouncements that giving more money to the Chicago public school systems would be like "pouring money down a rat-hole" helped provide the impetus for what Philip said was one of his most important accomplishments—instituting a series of reforms that removed power from school boards rife with corruption.
+The major beneficiary of these reforms was Chicago mayor Richard M. Daley, who with chief executive officer of Schools Paul Vallas removed previous money-wasting reformers from their posts and closed a $1.4 billion deficit over four years without the need to request more state funding.
 The legislative reforms also challenged the long-standing assertion from Philip's opponents (notably, the Chicago Teachers Union) that Philip harbored a strong dislike for Chicago and its school system.